Baptismal clothing: Lutheran tradition

 In the Lutheran Churches, the baptismal gown worn by infants is white in colour.
-Babies of Swedish royal family have worn the same christening gown since 1906.
+Babies of the Swedish royal family have worn the same christening gown since 1906.

 Anglican tradition

 The Anglican Communion grew from the Church of England and includes the Episcopal Church in the United States of America.
 It views itself as the unbroken continuation of the early apostolic and later medieval "universal church", rather than as a new institution.

 Many of the early traditions are therefore the same as the Roman Catholics and an heirloom long white gown is still used by many families.
 Modern churches allow for much diversity, but usually the clothing is still white for an infant or young child.

 Other Protestant churches

 Many mainstream Protestant Churches practice infant baptism, and thus make use of the christening gown, while others encourage or practice exclusive adult baptism also known as believer's baptism.
 In some of the latter churches, special white clothing may be worn by both the person being baptized and the person performing the baptism.